NRS § 202.285 is the Nevada gun law that prohibits willfully and maliciously firing a gun into a building or vehicle.

 Chances are good Alan will not be prosecuted.
 The state would probably agree that he acted in lawful self-defense.

-Yes.
-If you are convicted of a category B felony, you can pursue a record seal five years after the case ends.
+If you are convicted of violating NRS 202.285 as a category B felony, you can pursue a record seal five years after the case ends.
 If you are convicted of a misdemeanor, then the wait time is only one year after the case ends.

-Note that if your case gets dismissed, you can petition for a record seal immediately.4 Learn more about sealing Nevada criminal records.
+Note that if your case is dismissed, you can immediately petition for a record seal.3 Learn more about sealing Nevada criminal records.

 Under NRS 202.280, it is a misdemeanor to discharge a gun on a public street, public building, or other public place while you are: